intel/zephyr.js/docs/uart.md

 `void init(UARTOptions options);`

 The `options` object lets you choose the UART device/port you would like to initialize.
-This can either be "tty0" or "tty1".
+The Arduino 101, for example, should be "tty0".

 ### UART.write